 Easy Vegan Carrot Top Pesto Recipe

-This carrot top pesto recipe was originally published in my cookbook, Romancing the Stove: the unabridged guide to aphrodisiac foods.
-It’s probably one of my favorites in the book because of its versatility and the fact that it is eco friendly, not to mention practical.
+This simple carrot top pesto recipe was originally published in my cookbook, Romancing the Stove: the unabridged guide to aphrodisiac foods.
+It’s probably one of my favorites in the book because of its versatility and the fact that it is eco-friendly, not to mention practical.
 That’s because this pesto recipe features an ingredient most people just throw away.
-I’m talking about carrot tops.
+I’m talking about carrot greens.

 What are carrot greens?